Adding Hosts

 - Port — SSH port number (default: 22)

-- SSH Key — Select a previously added SSH key
+- SSH Key — Select a managed SSH key that is approved for this host

 - Group — Optionally organize hosts into groups